Animal Sex Abuse

 CHILD AND ANIMAL PORNOGRAPHY

 In addition to filming themselves in sex acts with animals, some women collect animal pornography, often as a part of a child pornography collection.
 In Colorado, for example, Julie Ann Cunningham, 55 was sentenced at the end of June to six months incarceration plus six years in a correctional facility but with restricted access to the community.
-During the course of a 2018 investigation, police examined Cunningham’s cell phone and an SD card, finding more than 20 sexually explicit images of children, as well as 17 photos and 6 videos depicting bestiality - some of which involved children.
+In May 2018 Cunningham sen pictures of a naked child to a man using Facebook Messenger.
+He contacted the National Center for Missing and Exploited Children, who contacted the Boulder police.
+During the course of the investigation, police examined Cunningham’s cell phone and an SD card, finding sexually explicit images of Cunningham, along with more than 20 sexually explicit images of children, and 17 photos and 6 videos depicting bestiality - some of which involved children.
 It was also discovered that Cunningham was already under investigation for having sex with a 16-year-old boy.

 More research is needed to better understand both the nature of women offenders and why more of them are coming to our attention.